-In a historic night for the Union, Tuesday’s General Assembly was the first since 2014 in which enough people showed up for the meeting to actually go ahead, so that advisory motions could be passed.
+In a historic night for the Union, Tuesday’s General Assembly was the first since 2014 to which enough people showed up for the meeting to actually go ahead, so that advisory motions could be passed.

-The biggest talking point of the night was the spirited, sometimes emotional debate over a motion to prohibit the use of portable voting devices during election campaigns.
+The biggest talking point of the night was the spirited, sometimes emotional, debate over a motion to prohibit the use of portable voting devices during election campaigns.
 In other words, the motion was about people in election season using iPads to get lots of students to vote quickly.